Triazic/rust_threading/doc/characters/Lorel.md

 - Unsoiled: loses 5% HP if a unit (friendly or enemy) is next to her.
 If the target has the Kneeling or Servitude token, gain 10% health.
 - Can only use Rapiers or Bags as weapons
 - Rapiers and Bags ordinarily have a range of 1.
 When used by Lorel, they have a range of 2.
+- Stepping Stone.
+Can use other units (friendly or enemy) as platforms / stepping stones to reach higher places.

 ## Abilities
 - Kneel.
 Physical attack, using physical weapon range.
 Hits at the targets legs.
 The target receives a Kneeling token.